 Have Several Versions of Your CV

-If possible, try to keep your CV short and concise.
+When possible, try to keep your CV short and concise.
 Include summaries of your employment and education, rather than lots of details.
-Use formal (no slang or abbreviations) and well-written language, writing simply and clearly.
+Use formal (no slang or abbreviations) language, writing simply and clearly.

 Tell the Truth